Do you want more organic search traffic to your site? I’m willing to bet the answer is yes – we all do!

 But none of that will matter if the spiders don’t even tell the search engines your pages are there to begin with.
 And that’s where indexing comes in.

 Indexing is simply the spider’s way of gathering and processing all the data from pages and sites during its crawl around the web and improves your search results.

 The spider notes new documents and changes, which are then added to the searchable index Google maintains, as long as those pages are quality content and don’t trigger alarm bells by violating Google’s user-oriented mandate.

 So the spider processes both the content (text) on the page as well as the location on page where search terms are placed.
-It also analyzes titles tags and alt attributes for images.
+It also analyzes the titles tag, meta tag and alt attributes for images.

 That’s indexing.
 It is an essential webmaster tool.
 When a search user comes along and looks for information related to the same keywords, Google’s algorithm goes to work, deciding where to rank that page among all the other pages related to those keywords.

 But, how do search engine spiders find new content — pages, sites or changes to pages — in the first place?